dxmarathon/dxmarathon.org/content/resources/countries/index.md

 | ZR-ZU                  | South Africa                               | AF   | 38                     |
 | ZS8                    | Prince Edward & Marion Islands             | AF   | 3                      |

-This list of separate countries (entities) for the CQ World Wide DX Contest and the CQ DX Marathon is based on a combination of the ARRL DXCC list, additional entities on the WAE (Worked All Europe) list and the Italian islands of Lampedusa (IG9) & Pantelleria (IH9), in CQ Zone 33 off the coast of North Africa.
-This provides a total of 346 entities, based on 340 DXCC entities, five additional WAE entities (GM/Shetland, IT/Sicily, TA1/European Turkey, 4U1VIC, JW/Bear Is.)
-plus African Italy.

-Total CQ Countries: 346

-This list was last updated April 2, 2019.